niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

 ### What's ink!'s relationship to Substrate/Polkadot?

-- Substrate is a modular framework to build decentralized applications on top of blockchain technology.
-- Polkadot is a layer-0 blockchain built using Substrate that allows to orchestrate an entire fleet of other blockchains to join forces and communicate with each other.
-- Blockchains built with Substrate can include the so-called `pallet-contracts` module in order to allow instantiating and executing smart contracts.

-ink! was built to allow users to write smart contracts in Rust targeting blockchains built by Substrate that have the aforementioned `pallet-contracts` included.

-While ink! is currently the most advanced smart contract language targeting Substrate blockchains it is not the only possible choice for users.
-There is also a Solidity to Wasm compiler called Solang that also allows to target Substrate chains and there are other languages in plan and discovery phase for the same purpose.

-On the Substrate side the same is true for the `pallet-contracts`.
-It is just a module that defines the basic set of features required for executing smart contracts on the blockchain that includes it.
-However, it is not necessarily the only solution to do exactly that.
-There is also the `evm-pallet` to run smart contracts targeting the EVM as well as the experimental `actors-pallet` that allows to execute smart contracts written in the actor style programming model.
-Over time the Substrate community might come up with yet other pallets for smart contracts execution.

 Please see our page [Polkadot SDK](../background/polkadot-sdk.md) for more information.

 ### How to call other smart contracts on the same blockchain?